 top of page

-Renewal of the CCNL for Companies in the Tertiary Sector, Distribution and Services - Confcommercio
+Renewal of the National Collective Bargaining Agreement for Tertiary, Distribution, and Services Companies - Confcommercio

 News n.15/2024

-On March 22nd, the trade union organizations Filcams-Cgil, Fisascat-Cisl, UilTuCS and Confcommercio-Imprese per l’Italia, signed the draft agreement for the renewal of the CCNL (National Collective Labor Agreement) for the Tertiary Sector, Distribution and Services, which expired on December 31, 2019.
-Subsequently, on March 28th, an Integrative Agreement was signed between the same social parties, in order to provide clarifications and specifications to the previous draft agreement.
+The Trade Unions Filcams-Cgil, Fisascat-Cisl, UilTuCS, and Confcommercio-Imprese per l'Italia signed a draft Agreement on March 22nd for the renewal of the National Collective Bargaining Agreement for Tertiary, Distribution, and Services, which expired on December 31, 2019.
+Subsequently, on March 28th, an Integrative Agreement was signed between the same social partners to provide clarifications and specifications to the previous draft Agreement.

-The National Collective Labor Agreement is thus considered renewed and will have a four-year duration, with validity (for the economic part) from April 1, 2023, to March 31, 2027.
+The National Collective Bargaining Agreement is thus considered renewed and will have a four-year term, with validity (for the economic provisions) from April 1, 2023, until March 31, 2027.

-Regarding the economic contents of the agreement, a salary increase of 240 euros gross is foreseen for the IV level (with relative re-parameterization on the other contractual levels), to be paid in 6 tranches, at the following deadlines:
+Regarding the economic provisions of the agreement, a gross salary increase of 240 euros is stipulated for the IV level (with corresponding re-parameterization across other contractual levels), to be disbursed in 6 installments on the following dates:

-• April 1, 2023 (this is the advance on future contractual increases agreed upon with the Extraordinary Protocol of December 12, 2022, which, starting from April 1, 2024, is included in the basic pay);
+• April 1, 2023 (this refers to the advance on future contractual increases agreed upon with the Extraordinary Protocol of December 12, 2022, which, starting from April 1, 2024, will be incorporated into the basic salary);

 • April 1, 2024;